psonee/litiengine-docs/getting-started/get-litiengine.md

 A basic example for a Gradle based LITIENGINE project can be found [HERE](https://github.com/gurkenlabs/litiengine-gurk-nukem).
 Have a look at the project's `build.gradle` and `settings.gradle`.

-More specifically, you can use litiengine's library which is distributed over the [Maven Central Repository](https://search.maven.org/artifact/de.gurkenlabs/litiengine/) without download and import library as "oldschool" way by add some code at `build.gradle`.
+More specifically, you can use litiengine's library which is distributed over the [Maven Central Repository](https://search.maven.org/artifact/de.gurkenlabs/litiengine/) without download and import library as "oldschool" way by add some code at `build.gradle` as below.
 ```groovy
 apply plugin: 'java'
 apply plugin: 'maven'